-You need a passport to enter Armenia.
-For Americans who are of Armenian descent, please review the Special Circumstances below regarding departing Armenia.
-American citizens are allowed visa-free entry to Armenia for up to 180 days per year.
-For visits of longer that 180 days, visitors must apply for a residency permit through the Armenian Ministry of Foreign Affairs.
+You need a valid passport to enter Armenia.
+U.S. citizens are allowed visa-free entry to Armenia for up to 180 days per year.
+For visits of longer than 180 days, you must apply for a residency permit through the Armenian Ministry of Foreign Affairs.
 Visit the Embassy of Armenia’s website for the most current visa information.

 Safety and Security